 To understand geography trends, Download Sample Report

-The Middle-East and African electric vehicle market is consolidated by a few players, such as Tesla Motors Inc., Volkswagen AG, Toyota Motor Corporation, Nissan Motor Co.
+The Middle East and African electric vehicle market is dominated by a few players, such as Tesla Motors Inc., Volkswagen AG, Toyota Motor Corporation, Nissan Motor Co.
 Ltd, and Geely.
-As the demand for electric vehicles is growing in the region, the companies are entering into partnerships, joint ventures, and acquisitions with major players in the market.
+With the growing demand for electric vehicles in the region, major players in the market form partnerships, joint ventures, and acquisitions.
 For instance,

-- In February 2021, Rubicon, a commercial solar components and solutions supplier in South Africa, announced that it is bringing a Tesla Model X Performance Edition all-electric SUV into the country to emphasize its focus on electric mobility in the country.
+- February 2021: Rubicon, commercial solar components and solutions supplier in South Africa, announced that it is bringing a Tesla Model X Performance Edition all-electric SUV into the country to emphasize its focus on electric mobility in the country.

 1.1 Study Assumptions

 4.3 Industry Attractiveness - Porter's Five Forces Analysis